Volunteer in Kenya

 The Maasai region is located within Kenya and northern Tanzania and on these projects you will get to work with and gain a greater understanding of the local tribes who live here.
 The Maasaa are a semi-nomadic community who live a traditional and peaceful lifestyle, you will be able to help conservation and the land they live on or also join teaching placements educating youngsters in local community schools.
 Some programs are located in the Masai villages of Kimuka and Olosho Oibor which are around 1 hour away from Nairobi.
 Living conditions can be rural and basic - this will be an authentic experience like no other!

-If you like animals you could work on a wildlife research program and work alongside locally employed staff, for example zoologists and vets who look after endangered animals.
+If you like animals you could work on a wildlife conservation program and work alongside locally employed staff, for example zoologists and vets who look after endangered animals.
 Kenya is famous for its wildlife but animals face many problems on a daily basis like poaching.
 You can help on the ground with local wildlife conservation organisations which aim to provide sustainable long term efforts in place so animals can live freely in their natural habitat.
 You will get back to basics and experience real African living helping with the daily monitoring and conservation of big cats and elephants as well as learning all about life within a traditional Masai community.
 Generally your days will start with an early breakfast at around 7am and work on the projects until around 6pm.

-Medical Volunteering Programs
+Medical Volunteering Programs in Kenya

 Kenya has a poor public health system and you can work in specially set up areas, hospitals or join outreach teams travelling out into rural areas to help people.
 There are skilled / non-skilled placements, some you will be required to have a formal education but no previous experience is required for non professional placements.
 On HIV / AIDS volunteer programs you might be raising awareness of the disease in local communities in hope of stopping and preventing the spread of the disease, around 5 - 10% of the population suffer from this devastating disease.